fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 self-explanatory.

 Is just one bad experience enough for them to be thought of as being a 'certified' one?
-He tells a story about him being a new assistent professor, working really hard in improving his teaching.
-When he received the 'best lecturer'-award after three years, a jelous female colleague whispered to him in a condescending voice: "Well done.
+He tells a story about him being a new assistant professor, working really hard in improving his teaching.
+When he received the 'best lecturer'-award after three years, a jealous female colleague whispered to him in a condescending voice: "Well done.
 How about, after having satisfied the babies, to do some actual work?"
 Understandably, he was not exactly happy after this encounter.